interbit/interbit/docs/gitbook/examples/to-do-list.md

 In the `packages/app-todo-list` directory, we provide a simple To-do List application running on an Interbit blockchain.
 The application can add items to the to-do list, edit existing items, and toggle the completed state of items.

-This application was created using the Interbit [Template app](./template), and what follows is a description of the app and how to recreate it from the template.
-The To-do List uses the same Interbit configuration as the template.
+This application was created using the Interbit [Template app](./template), and what follows is a description of the app and how to recreate it from the Template.
+The To-do List uses the same Interbit configuration as the Template.
 As such, to-do items are added to the user's private chain.

 #### Requirements